-An applicant who invokes his patent application against another person before the documents in the application file have become available under Section 22 shall be required, on request, to allow such person to have access to the documents.
-If the patent application includes the deposit of a biological material under Section 8a, such consent shall also include the right to obtain a sample of the deposit.
-The second and third sentences of the sixth paragraph and the seventh and eighth paragraphs of Section 22 shall apply in the event of a person wishing to obtain a sample on the basis of such consent.
+Section 56 An applicant who invokes his patent application against another person before the documents in the application file have become available under section 22 shall be required, on request, to allow such person to have access to the documents.
+If the patent application includes the deposit of a biological material under section 8a, such consent shall also include the right to obtain a sample of the deposit.
+The second and third sentences of subsection (6) and subsections (7) and (8) of section 22 shall apply in the event of a person wishing to obtain a sample on the basis of such consent.
 (30.6.2000/650)